tibor1234567895/Xtra-kick/README.md

 # Xtra for Kick

 Xtra is an Android client that is being migrated to the [Kick public API](https://docs.kick.com).
-This repository now ships Kick-native network clients, OAuth helpers, and chat plumbing so the remaining UI can finish the service switch without relying on any Twitch infrastructure.
+This repository now ships Kick-native network clients, OAuth helpers, and chat plumbing so the remaining UI can finish the service switch without relying on the legacy infrastructure.

 ## Prerequisites